Geriatric Psychiatry Fellowship

-The outstanding feature of the program is its innovative and unique combination of educational and clinical experiences in a variety of federally-designated medically underserved areas.
+The outstanding feature of the program is its innovative and unique combination of educational and clinical experiences in a variety of University academic settings and federally-designated medically underserved urban and rural areas.
 The program involves outreach and collaboration originating from its academic base at the Columbia University Medical Center in New York City, to medically underserved areas served by Greater Binghamton Health Center and Rockland Psychiatric Center.
 This outreach is facilitated by an internationally renowned faculty of academic psychiatrists, psychologists and research scientists.
-Core faculty members from Columbia provide weekly didactic instruction at all sites.
+Core faculty members from Columbia provide weekly didactic instruction, conduct clinical case conferences, provide one-to-one supervision, and present grand rounds as integral components of the fellowship program.